Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Methods

 \subsubsection{Dyadic-level analysis}

-The dyadic-level analysis in HINA identifies statistically significant heterogeneous interactions within the constructed HINs \cite{feng2024heterogenous}. \textbf {Dyadic-level analysis moves beyond describing what interactions exist to evaluating which interactions are meaningfully structured by the learning process}.
+The dyadic-level analysis in HINA identifies statistically significant heterogeneous interactions within the constructed HINs.
+A study by \citep{serrano2009extracting} introduces a multiscale ``disparity filter'' that extracts a network's essential backbone by using a local statistical significance test to preserve heterogeneously distributed edges across all scales, effectively maintaining the system's topological and hierarchical features where global thresholding methods fail.
+Building on this backboning principle, the HINA framework proposes dyadic-level analysis methods for pruning heterogeneous interaction networks based on various null models. \textbf {Dyadic-level analysis moves beyond describing what interactions exist to evaluating which interactions are meaningfully structured by the learning process}.
 At this level, we test whether an observed connection between two specific entities (e.g., a student and a particular tool) occurs more often than expected by chance—suggesting a deliberate, strategic, or pedagogically significant relationship—or if it is likely a random or incidental co-occurrence. \textbf{The significance of an interaction is determined by comparing its observed frequency (edge weight) against a null model that simulates a plausible random baseline for connectivity within the HIN}.
 This process statistically `prunes' the network, filtering out noise to reveal the robust, interpretable backbone of heterogeneous interactions that truly characterize the learning system.

 Given an edge $(i,j)$ in an HIN, one is often interested in determining if this edge represents a statistically meaningful interaction among $i$ and $j$ during the learning process, or instead a spurious or transient passing interaction.
 Whether or not $(i,j)$ is statistically significant depends on its weight $w_{ij}$ and the null model one chooses for the connectivity structure of the HIN.
-Following \cite{feng2024heterogenous}, HINA offers methods to prune HINs under multiple different null models for maximum flexibility to serve different research questions.
+HINA offers methods to prune HINs under multiple different null models for maximum flexibility to serve different research questions.

 A natural null model for comparison is one in which the edges and total weight $W=\sum_{ij}w_{ij}$ are placed completely at random between the nodes in the two node sets.
 In HINs, each edge weight $w_{ij}\geq 1$ is a positive integer, so a single edge of weight $w_{ij}$ can be viewed as $w_{ij}$ edges of weight one.
 We can then consider a null model in which $W$ edges of weight one are distributed uniformly at random with replacement among the $N_1N_2$ possible node pairs in the HIN.
 Defining